WORLD CLASS PEDIGREE

 In 1983 the series catered for four classes, two junior and two senior.
 Today, Super One boasts in excess of 400 competitors, racing across 20 rounds throughout the UK.
-It will cater for six junior classes, including the prestigious MSA British Junior Kart Championships (KF3), and six senior classes, including the MSA British Kart Championship (Super KF), the pinnacle of UK karting.
+It will cater for six junior classes, including the prestigious MSA British Junior Kart Championships (KF Junior), and six senior classes, including the MSA British Kart Championship (KZ1), the pinnacle of UK karting.
 The series has hosted the two MSA British championships and the ABkC national championships continuously since 1990.

 It is a very competitive championship that continually produces world class drivers.
 Providing facilities that are to International CIK level Super One provides a level of competition not found at club meetings or championships running alongside club meetings.